sohaib-masood/Web-application-security-testing-using-misuse-case-based-test-model/README.md

 ## Usage Instructions

+1. Download the repository.
+2. Open **Raw Data for Web Application Security Testing.xlsx** and select a misuse case specification.
+3. Copy the selected misuse case specification into the `data` variable in the Python scripts.
-1. Install Python and spaCy.
+4. Install Python and spaCy.
-2. Download the English language model for spaCy.
+5. Download the English language model for spaCy.
-3. Execute the Python scripts in the following order:
+6. Execute the Python scripts in the following order:
    - `tokenization.py`
    - `Keywords matcher.py`
    - `POS tagging.py`
    - `Pattern based labelling code.py`
-4. Review the extracted information.
-5. Use the generated information to construct Object Constraint Language (OCL) constraints and security test cases as described in the paper.
+7. Review the extracted information and use it as described in the manuscript.
 ---

 ## Methodology